Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 That’s a difficult question to answer because, of course, having grown in that family, I don’t really in a way know anything else.
-I’ve been able to compare later on with my colleagues, how different their experiences were, but, um, for me it was very normal to grow up in a musical family.
-And I don’t remember exactly what it is that led me to start… I mean, I remember I chose the violin, I liked the instrument, of course I was exposed to music, to playing quite… from very early on, it was always a part of my life, and according to my family, it was always very obvious to them from a very young age that I was interested in music, and that I was musical, and fascinated by music.
-When it came out, whenever I heard music, I would react, and get very excited, so… but of course I cannot remember myself…
+I’ve been able to compare later on with my friends and colleagues, how different their experiences were, but, for me it was very normal to grow up in a musical family.
+I don’t remember exactly what it is that led me to start, but I do remember I chose the violin, I liked the instrument.
+Of course I was exposed to music, to playing from very early on, it was always a part of my life, and according to my family, it was always very obvious to them from a very young age that I was interested in music, and that I was musical, and fascinated by music.
+I was told that whenever I heard music, I would react, and get very excited, sing and dance, but of course I cannot remember myself…

-What does music gives you as a way of expressing yourself?
+What does music give you as a way of expressing yourself?
 Is it a substitute for something else or is it another language?

-For me music has always been very clearly a language of its own, so it’s the best way I have to express myself and my feelings.
-I think it’s maybe a bit difficult to put it into words because there are a lot of things I have in mind.
-As a young child I surely developed verbal skills after a while, and I enjoy writing quite a bit now, but sometimes I had a hard time putting things into words, especially in some arguments with my brother who had been very skilled with word expression from a young age, because for me the first language was always through music.
-And it was the way I expressed myself.
+For me music has always very clearly been a language of its own, it’s the best way I have to express myself and my feelings.
+I think it’s a bit difficult to put it into words because there are a lot of things I have in mind.
+As a young child I of course developed verbal skills after a while, and I enjoy writing quite a bit now, but sometimes I had a hard time putting things into words.
+A good example that comes to mind is we would argue with my brother when we were kids; he was very skilled with words from a young age, and I often struggled to find my words in those situations.
+So I was always very proud to say that my first language was music.
+It was the way I best expressed myself.

 How in the musical world do people – musicians, singers, conductors, listeners – come to an agreement on what is happening, what brain messages are transferred from a person to person?
 Say, if you and I have read Tolstoy’s ‘War and Peace’, we know that we have read a piece about 19th century Russia, but in music how is this agreement achieved as everybody has a subjective perception of it?

 Well, I think it’s something at its core.
-We all feel it when we listen to it and then the communication happens from a performer to a performer, or from a performer to the audience.
-Surely, you can never be absolutely sure that you will touch everyone or that you will convince everyone because that’s just something that doesn’t happen in any aspect or in any field in the world.
-But just the reality of seeing how, when you play with other people or play for people, others around you can be touched and can feel connection and just live in the moment with you – it is something to treasure.
+We all feel it when we listen to music and then the communication happens from a performer to a performer, or from a performer to the audience.
+Surely, you can never be absolutely sure that you will touch everyone or that you will convince everyone, because that’s just something that doesn’t happen in any aspect or in any field in the world.
+But just the reality of seeing how, when you play with other people or play for people, others around, you can be touched and can feel connection and just live in the moment with others – it is something to treasure.
 It is very powerful and maybe it doesn’t need to be explained more than that, just that it’s an extremely powerful outlet for our emotions.
-And I strongly believe, I may be a bit of a utopian in that sense, that if everyone was given an opportunity to play an instrument or sing or even given an emotional outlet through, I don’t know, painting or drawing or writing, our world would be a better place.
+And I strongly believe, I may be a bit of a utopian in that sense, that if everyone was given an opportunity to play an instrument or sing or even given an emotional outlet through painting, drawing or writing, our world would be a better place.